The Right and Wrong Way to Get Business Credit Tradelines

 - D&B, for example, will affect whether you purchased tradelines sooner or later.

-- If a tradeline sales organization conducts a credit report inquiry, D&B will discover fraud.
+If a Business Credit Tradelines sales organization conducts a credit report inquiry, D&B will discover fraud.

 - The process of shutting down your tradelines is only the beginning.